Fuglede30/Fuglede30.github.io/index.markdown

 </p>
 </div>

-In the calender plots above we notice some tendencies.
-We see that the least busy days are the 1. of january and 4. of july.
-This likely comes from the fact that a lot of people are hungover after new year and do not wnat to do anything, and people being too drunk to be able to drive on the 4. of july.
-For both calender plots we have very similar tendencies. there is more busy months being in February, March, October, November and the start of December with the christmas vacaition reducing the congestion occurences.
+In Figure 3. of our calendar plots, we notice some tendencies.
+We see that the least busy days are the 1. of January and 4. of July.
+This likely comes from the fact that a lot of people are hungover after New Year and do not want to do anything, and people being too drunk to be able to drive on the 4. of July.
+For both calendar plots, we have very similar tendencies.
+There is more busy months being in February, March, October, November, and the start of December, with the Christmas vacation reducing the congestion occurrences.
 A takeaway from this is that it looks like people are more happy to leave the car at home when the weather is nice during the warmer seasons.

 <div style="text-align: center;">
   <img src="effect_of_weather_attributes.png" width="150%" />
   <p style="font-style: italic; font-size: 0.9em; color: gray;">
-    Figure  4: Top 10 streets by distance of car congestions in NYC
+    Figure  4: Top 10 streets by distance of car congestion in NYC
   </p>
 </div>